CassioJhones/CassioJhones/README.md

 # Welcome
-Currently graduating in Systems Analysis and Development and working as an intern in the development sector of the company Agger
+* Currently graduating in Systems Analysis and Development
+* working as an intern in the development sector of the company Agger

 <div align="center" style="display:flex; gap:1em; align-items:center; justify-content:center">
   <a href="https://www.instagram.com/sr.jhones_/" target="_blank">